 Spark plugs play a massive role in a car’s performance and reliability, so it’s important to know things like… when to get new spark plugs, how expensive those new ones will be, and how to be on the lookout for signs of wear and tear.

 Let’s learn more about spark plugs and how they function in your vehicle.

 What Is The Function Of A Spark Plug?

 Before anything else, we need to know what a spark plug does.
 To put it simply, the spark plug creates a spark to trigger the air and the fuel in the engine cylinders to generate combustion to engage the engine which leads to the start of the car.

-Spark plugs have two jobs to do: first generating a spark to start the engine, secondly, keep igniting sparks while the engine is working in between the combustion cycles.
+Spark plugs have two primary jobs: first generating a spark to start the engine, secondly, keep igniting sparks while the engine is working in between the combustion cycles.
 They are quite literally the “spark” you need to get your vehicle turned on and driving properly.

-If the spark plug does not function properly it will affect the performance of the engine operation, usage of the fuel, and also it will affect the accelerating power.
+If the spark plug does not function correctly it will affect the performance of the engine operation, denigrate the fuel economy, and potentially hamper the accelerating power.